Our History

 2003 -- James Irwin Charter Middle School opened its door as a Core Knowledge school with single-sex classes that used Effective Teaching Practices (direct instruction) methods.
 Single-sex classroom education is a distinctive aspect of JICMS, and it became the only public school of its kind in Colorado.

-2005 -- James Irwin Charter Elementary (now known as James Irwin Elementary School - Astrozon Campus) was founded.
+2005 -- James Irwin Elementary School - Astrozon (JIES-A), formerly know as James Irwin Charter Elementary School was founded.
 The JICS Board approved it as a Direct Instruction/Core Knowledge school with a faithful Direct Instruction (DI) implementation.
 DI materials are scripted to ensure the fidelity of the meticulous design and methods.
 Extensive professional development via training and regular coaching allows teachers to acquire specific teaching skills necessary to the DI approach and to achieve a high level of mastery and teach more in less time.
 In fact, the DI materials provide a template for the teacher that accelerates their own learning curve in becoming an effective teacher as they apply the same design principles in non-scripted curricula.

-2013 -- James Irwin Charter Academy (now known as James Irwin Elmentary School - Howard Campus) opened its doors under the authorization of the Colorado Charter School Institue.
-JICA is located in District 11 and is a replica of JICES as a Direct Instruction/Core Knowledge school with a faithful Direct Instruction (DI) implementation.
+2013 --James Irwin Elmentary School - Howard (JIES-H), formerly known as James Irwin Charter Academy, opened its doors under the authorization of the Colorado Charter School Institue.
+JIES-H is located in District 11 and is a replica of JIES-A as a Direct Instruction/Core Knowledge school with a faithful Direct Instruction (DI) implementation.

-2016 -- Power Technical Early College (now Power Technical was authorized by El Paso County District 49 after several applications to various districts, Power Technical (PTEC) opened the fall of 2016 is located off of Peterson Road and Constitution in El Paso County just outside Colorado Springs.
+2016 -- Power Technical (PTEC), formerly know at Power Technical Early College, was authorized by El Paso County District 49 after several applications to various districts, Power Technical (PTEC) opened the fall of 2016 and is located off of Peterson Road and Constitution in El Paso County just outside Colorado Springs.
 PTEC is a pre-engineering, professional trade school that serves students grades 6-14.
 It is part of the Pathways in Technology program.
-For PTEC students who choose this path, the state pays for two years of tuition at Pikes Peak Community College (now Pikes Peak State College) and the student can earn an Associate's Degree in a Skilled Trade.
+For PTEC students who choose this path, the state pays for two years of tuition at Pikes Peak Community College (now Pikes Peak State College) and the student can earn an Associate's Degree in Applied Science (skilled trade).

 2022 -- James Irwin Educational Foundation purchases the former Lockheed Martin building on Waynoka Place to expand Power Technical.